Skip to main content Skip to navigation

 Further Information & Guidance

-Whilst the Risk Management Policy and Strategic Planning Process documents provide an overview of how risks should be managed across the University, the Risk & Resilience Team encourages you to contact them to discuss risk management within your department.
-The team is able to offer guidance and advice in the form of meetings, risk workshops and presentations and can develop bespoke sessions to focus on the issues that are pertinent to individual departments.
+Whilst the documents provided at the side of this page provide an overview of how risks should be managed across the University, the Risk & Resilience Team encourage staff to contact them to discuss their specific risk management needs in their area.
+The team is able to offer guidance and advice in the form of meetings, workshops and presentations, and can develop bespoke sessions to focus on issues pertinent to individual departments.

 If you would like to discuss this further, please contact: